Fiserv/zelle-turnkey-solutions/docs/supporting-documents/cordova.md

 a.institutionId = institutionId.value;
 a.product = product.value;
 a.ssoKey = ssoKey.value;
+a.fiCallback = true;
+a.loaderData = loaderData;
+a.appData = appData;
-a.parameters = b;
+a.parameters = zelleparam;
-a. appData = pd_contact;

-ZellePlugin.zelle_activity(person ,success,failure); //here we need to pass the data to zelle plugin like this }
+ZellePlugin.zelle_activity(person ,success,failure); //here we need to pass the data to Zelle plugin like this }

 ```